Snoring questions answered

 Wearing an anti-snoring mouthpiece is a lot like wearing a gum guard before going out onto the sports field.
-Like anything, it takes a short while to get used to and at first it may feel a little weird to wear it.
-You may experience jaw / cheek muscle discomfort purely for the reason that you are moving your jaw into a new position and making the muscles adapt and work!
-Just think of it as taking your jaw to gym and working your muscles in a different way.
+Like anything, it takes a short while to get used to and at first, it may feel a little weird to wear it.
+You may experience jaw/cheek muscle discomfort purely for the reason that you are moving your jaw into a new position and making the muscles adapt and work!
+Just think of it as taking your jaw to the gym and working your muscles in a different way.
 The initial minor discomfort is short-lived and well worth it!
-After a week or two of use you will be so used to the feeling of sleeping with the mouthpiece that you won’t even know it’s there.
+After a week or two of use, you will be so used to the feeling of sleeping with the mouthpiece that you won’t even know it’s there.
 You will be focusing more on the fact of how refreshed and energetic you feel throughout an entire day and how well you are sleeping at night.

-SnoreMate is a boil and bite mouthpiece and is designed as one size fits all.
+SnoreMate is a boil-and-bite mouthpiece and is designed as one size fits all.
 The material is soft when heated and can be molded to most sizes of teeth and jaws.

-It is made from an FDA approved hypoallergenic thermoplastic, is BPA, latex free and is approved for medical dental use.
+It is made from an FDA-approved hypoallergenic thermoplastic, is BPA, latex-free, and is approved for medical dental use.

 Use the spatula supplied to hold the mouthpiece and use a toothbrush with tooth paste to clean it or place the mouthpiece in a container and drop in a Polident tablet.
 A mouthwash would also be adequate to keep the mouthpiece clean.